drgm13/CAN-Log-Parser/README.md

 ## Requirements

+This project uses [uv](https://docs.astral.sh/uv/) for dependencies management.
+Follow [uv installation instructions](https://docs.astral.sh/uv/#getting-started) and then run `uv sync` to install the required dependencies inside a python virtual enviroment, make sure to activate the enviroment with `.venv\scripts\Activate` before trying to use the tool or start developing.

-All required packages are listed in the `requirements.txt` file.
+All required packages are listed in the `pyproject.toml` file.

-- Python 3.6 or higher
-- cantools
-- matplotlib

 ## Installation